 Australian Immigration laws allow students to work for a limited number of hours while studying on a student visa in Australia.
 Students can currently work 40 hours per fortnight during the Institute’s study periods and work full-time during breaks.
 However, work is not always easy to find and under no circumstances can students rely on income earned in Australia to pay tuition fees.
 For more information see Working in Australia.

 Melbourne is the capital city of the State of Victoria.
-It is situated on the banks of Yarra River and around the beautiful beaches of Port Phillip Bay.
+Situated beside the Central Business District (CBD) is the well-renowned Yarra River and in the outer areas includes the beautiful beaches of Port Phillip Bay.
 It is an attractive, spacious city with an abundance of parks, gardens, sporting venues and scenic places.
-Melbourne is also a sprawling city with suburbs extending up to 60km from the city centre.
+Melbourne is also a sprawling city with suburbs extending up to 50km from the city centre.

 Melbourne is a truly multicultural city.
-The population is approximately 4 million.
+The population is approximately 4.5 million.
 There are now people from over 140 nations living harmoniously together.
-This broad ethnic mix has brought many benefits to the city including a wide range of cuisines and more than 2,300 elegant and cosmopolitan restaurants, bistros and cafés.
+This broad ethnic mix has brought many benefits to the city including a wide range of cuisines and over 2,300 elegant and cosmopolitan restaurants, bistros and cafés.

 Melbourne is considered to be the fashion (and shopping) capital of Australia and offers some of Australia’s biggest shopping complexes as well as sophisticated, exclusive boutiques and a host of lively and popular markets.